webkey-auth/webkey-auth.github.io/README.md

 Server Usage
 ============

+I don't recommend anyone host their own webkey server, for the sake of the users.

+A. If multiple webkey hosts are floating around the internet, its not really single sign-on anymore.
+A user will have to type a password once for every different webkey host their websites are using.
+B. Also, user experience would be worse since the necessary files would be less likely to be cached.

-If you'd like to *host* your own webkey server, all you have to do is host this repository on any webserver over https.
+If you do still want to host your own webkey server, all you have to do is host this repository on any webserver over https.

-Why host your own server?
+But, please, think of the users!
 The only reason is if you don't want to trust me or github.
-Otherwise, if multiple sites used webkey from a central domain, user experience would be faster since the necessary files would be far more likely to be cached.

 Trust
 ======